BeHear/tunsweapons/README.md

-# TUNS Weapons is GMOD weapons mod by me
+# TUNS Weapons is GMOD weapons mod by BeHear

+- 100% Lua based
+- Is frequently updated
+- Big updates